Kinovea/kinovea-docs/source/annotation/style_and_opacity.rst

-Style and Opacity of drawings
+Style and opacity of drawings
 ================================

 Style